-I have a wide experience working as a therapist for over 20 years and am happy to support you with deeper issues that require support over a longer period or more immediate short term issues.
+I have a wide experience working as a therapist for many years and am happy to support you with deeper issues that require support over a longer period, or more immediate short term issues.

 I've worked with loss, bereavement, relationship breakdown, anxiety, sexuality, depression, anger management, mental, physical or sexual abuse, as well as the distress & confusion from recent or historical traumatic experiences.
 Working through these issues can be a very positive & liberating process.